andyctaylor/Scripts_and_Bots/readme.txt

 2. Password Security Checker: Proactively protect your accounts by checking if your passwords have been exposed in data breaches.

+2. Email Template Generator: Generate personalized HTML emails and integrate with SMTP for efficient delivery.

 More apps will be added as they are developed!